matt-steinwachs/cockatrice_feeder/README.md

 decks.each{|d| CockatriceFeeder.tappedout_deck(d)}
 ```

-The first line will fetch the basic information about each deck including its link.
+The first commander will fetch the basic information about each deck including its link.
 The second will fill in the rest of the information for each deck and output a deck file for each in the tappedout subfolder.

 #### deckstats